C Connor Beam

 Pick where you want the fade to start (if you're painting Vans, you can start at the line), grab your medium color, and start painting.
 As you work your way up, use less and less pressure on the brush so that the medium shade naturally fades into the lighter one.

-Then, using the same color, fill in the area below the fade.
+Then, using the same medium color of Angelus fabric paint,, fill in the area below the fade.
 Once that's done, take your third color, start from the bottom, and fade it into the second color using the same technique as before.

-Make sure to subscribe to our YouTube channel for more great tutorials like this one, and don't forget to check out our online store to grab all the tools you need to create your next pair of customs.
+For more helpful tutorials like this one using Angelus fabric paint, be sure to subscribe to our YouTube channel, and don't forget to check out our online store to grab all the tools you need to create your next pair of customs.